pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 cargo install diesel_cli
 ```

 If the above command doesn't work at first, it's likely because we don't have all the development libraries for all of diesel-cli's supported databases.
-Since we're just using PostgresQL, we can make sure the development libraries are installed with these commands:
+Since we're just using PostgreSQL, we can make sure the development libraries are installed with these commands:

 ```bash
 # macOS